soundasleep/bitters/README.md

 Bitters is made to work alongside a CSS reset and not replace it.
 Our suggested reset is [Normalize](http://necolas.github.io/normalize.css).

-This fork extends original Bitters to be instantly includable and overridable in an existing Rails project.
+This fork extends original Bitters to be instantly includable and overridable in an existing Rails project, without having to run `bitters install` and check in the resulting `base` directory into your version control.

 ## Requirements